top of page

 Logo Casa Loltún

-Dzibilchaltún was originally known as "Ch'iy Chan Ti'Ho" - the name means "place where writing is done on flat stones".
-It is the oldest and largest Mayan site.
+Dzibilchaltún, originally known as "Ch'iy Chan Ti'Ho," translates to "place where writing is done on flat stones."
+It is one of the oldest and most expansive Maya sites in the region.

 Entrance to the archaeological site is free for Mexican citizens and permanent residents on Sundays, as with all archaeological sites.
 This means it is busier than usual on Sundays.
 If you come early, it is the least busy and you can avoid the midday heat.